cmac-duke/s-1lab-website/content/project/mindwave.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-Members of S-1 are currently at work on appropriating Neurosky’s EEG-reader headset technology for speculative projects in post-cinematic aesthetics and media philosophy.
-Luke Caldwell has already designed interactive modules that utilize the MindWave headset.
-Now his design of a networking platform will enable multiple headsets to engage in a single artifact, whether that be a video conference, a continuously manipulated video as it streams, an audio file, or something else entirely.
+Members of S-1 previously adopted Neurosky’s EEG-reader headset technology for speculative projects in post-cinematic aesthetics and media philosophy.
+Luke Caldwell designed interactive modules that utilize the MindWave headset.
+The intention was to establish a networking platform that woulg enable multiple headsets to engage in a single artifact, whether that be a video conference, a continuously manipulated video as it streams, an audio file, or something else entirely.